department-of-veterans-affairs/va.gov-team/products/content/spanish-translation/coronavirus-mvp/google-translate-assessment.md

 - The free Google translate widget is available for government sites during the coronavirus pandemic.

-- This approach requires a low level of tech effort, and would be a quick solution to providing COVID-19 content and gathering data.
+- This approach requires a low level of tech effort, and would be a quick solution to providing some level of translated COVID-19 content and gathering some data.

 #### Risks & drawbacks